Al-Zahrawi: On Surgery and Instruments

 On Surgery and Instruments is the 30th and last volume of the Kitab al-Tasrif.
 It was without a doubt his most important work and the one which established his authority in Europe for centuries to come.

 On Surgery and Instruments is the first illustrated surgical guide ever written.
 Its contents and descriptions has contributed in many technological innovations in medicine, notably which tools to use in specific surgeries.
 In his book, al-Zahrawi draws diagrams of each tool used in different procedures to clarify how to carry out the steps of each treatment.
 The full text consists of three books, intended for medical students looking forward to gaining more knowledge within the field of surgery regarding procedures and the necessary tools.

 The book was translated into Latin in the 12th century by Gerard of Cremona.
 It soon found popularity in Europe and became a standard text in all major Medical universities like those of Salerno and Montpellier.
 It remained the primary source on surgery in Europe for the next 500 years, and as the historian of medicine, Arturo Castiglioni, has put it: al-Zahrawi's treatise "in surgery held the same authority as did the Canon of Avicenna in medicine".

 Al-Zahrawi claims that his knowledge comes from careful reading of previous medical texts as well as his own experience: “...whatever skill I have, I have derived for myself by my long reading of the books of the Ancients and my thirst to understand them until I extracted the knowledge of it from them.
 Then through the whole of my life I have adhered to experience and practice...
 I have made it accessible for you and rescued it from the abyss of prolixity".

-In the beginning of his book, al-Zahrawi states that the reason for writing this treatise was the degree of underdevelopment surgery had reached in the Islamic world, and the low status it was held by the physicians at the time.
+In the beginning of his book, al-Zahrawi states that the reason for writing this treatise was the degree of underdevelopment surgery had reached in the Islamic world, and the low status it held amongst physicians at the time.
 Al-Zahrawi ascribed such decline to a lack of anatomical knowledge and a misunderstanding of the human physiology.